matzesoft/linux_can/README.md

 ## Limitations
 - For now only `can0` is supported as an interface.
 - You can not change the bitrate once it is set.
 To change the bitrate a reboot of your device is currently needed.
 - Because I have no hardware to test, only reading is supported.
+If you are intrested in the package and have the hardware, feel free to contact me and get it on the way.